jmcollin78/versatile_thermostat/README.md

 ## Why does my Versatile Thermostat go into Safety?

-Safety mode is only possible on VTherm `over_switch` and `over_valve`.
+Safety mode is possible on all VTherm's type.
 It occurs when one of the 2 thermometers which gives the room temperature or the outside temperature has not sent a value for more than `security_delay_min` minutes and the radiator was heating at least `security_min_on_percent`.

 As the algorithm is based on temperature measurements, if they are no longer received by the VTherm, there is a risk of overheating and fire.
 To avoid this, when the conditions mentioned above are detected, heating is limited to the `security_default_on_percent` parameter.
 This value must therefore be reasonably low.
 It helps prevent a fire while avoiding completely cutting off the radiator (risk of freezing).